B2B Marketing Strategy: A Data-Driven Guide for GTM Teams

 Intent signals reveal which accounts are actively researching solutions before they contact you.
 These signals include website research activity, content consumption patterns, engagement spikes across multiple stakeholders, and competitive research behavior.
 Use intent data to identify in-market accounts and prioritize outreach before competitors.

 Operationalizing intent data means connecting signals to campaign activation.
-When an account shows buying behavior, route them to sales, increase ad frequency, trigger personalized email sequences, or activate direct mail campaigns.
+This is the core principle behind intent-based marketing: when an account shows buying behavior, route them to sales, increase ad frequency, trigger personalized email sequences, or activate direct mail campaigns.

 Types of intent signals include: